matthewyang204/NotepadEE/README.md

 # Notepad==
-Simple version of notepad for computers without simple-enough notepad software
+Simple notepad for computers without simple-enough notepad software

 HTML file in each release is for Chromebooks